lola-tech/graphql-kimera/packages/graphql-mirage/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)
 [![mit](https://img.shields.io/badge/license-MIT-blue)](https://img.shields.io/badge/license-MIT-blue)

-kimera is a graphQL automocking library.
+GraphQL Kimera is an automocking library that allows you to be very precise about how mocks should be generated.

 ## Getting Started

-To install the library you can install it via `npm` or `yarn`, it's totally up to you.
+To install Kimera you can install it via `npm` or `yarn`, it's totally up to you.

 ```
 npm install --save-dev kimera